rih3d/cirr-docker/README.md

 ## Configurations

 Warning: once data has been ingested, _do not_ use `docker-compose down`, or you will drop the data volume!
-Furthermore, _do not_ use `docker-compose up` with the xnat service; use `docker-compose up --no-recreate`  or it will fail because it can't rebuild itself if the db already exists.
+Furthermore, _do not_ use `docker-compose up` with the xnat service; use `docker-compose up --no-recreate`  or it will fail because it can't rebuild itself if the database already exists.

 `bootstrap.py` will read a file called `docker-compose.shadow.yml` and use any override variables or config information provided there.
-All generated configuration files are similarly tagged as "shadow" and should not be indexed by `git`.
+All generated configuration files are similarly tagged as "shadow" and should not be indexed by `git` because they will contain plain-text account credentials.
 Depending on which variables are used, `docker-compose.shadow.yml` may not be necessary to include when creating the containers themselves.

 ### Orthanc w Postgres and Persistent Compressed Data Storage